Florida death metal: Decline (1994–2001)

-Subsequent developments (2001-present)
+Subsequent developments (2001–present)

 Enduring the decline of death metal in the mid- and late-1990s and the dissolution of many bands, Morbid Angel, Cannibal Corpse, Deicide, and Obituary have remained central to the scene, and Monstrosity and Malevolent Creation have released powerful albums.
 Hibernus Mortis disbanded in 2006 then reformed six years later.
 The Absence formed in 2002, had its demos mastered at Morrisound, and in 2005, signed to Metal Blade Records.
 Cynic and Atheist, after over a decade of disbandment, each reformed in 2006.
 In 2009, the album Torture by Cannibal Corpse reached No. 38 on the Billboard 200.
 That same year, Nielsen Soundscan reported that Cannibal Corpse, Deicide, Morbid Angel, Six Feet Under, Obituary, and Death collectively had sold over five-million albums.
-Former members of Death in 2012 formed a tribute band, "Death to All", in honor of the late Chuck Schuldinger and subsequently have gone on several charity tours.
+Former members of Death in 2012 formed a tribute band, "Death to All", in honor of the late Chuck Schuldiner and subsequently have gone on several charity tours.
 Also in 2012, the Reuters reporter Andy Sullivan wrote about how the decision by the Republican Party to hold its 2012 convention in Tampa was considered ironic by some, such as AllMusic's Steve Huey, because of the seeming contrast between the lyrics and thematic imagery of the city's death metal bands and the espoused values of the Republican Party.
 The musicians themselves expressed ambivalence to the decision.
 The story in Reuters prompted Rachel Maddow to document the Tampa scene on the "Debunktion Junction" portion of her show on MSNBC.
 In 2015, Nocturnus reformed under the moniker Nocturnus AD, and released a fourth album in 2019.
 In 2015, Jim and Tom Morris decided to sell their Morrisound studio location to Trans-Siberian Orchestra (a spin-off of Savatage) and relocate.
 Tom explained that "We designed our facility on 56th Street to be a world class studio for the 1980s and '90s.
 The entire recording paradigm had a major shift that started in the late '90s and moved drastically after 2001."
 Obituary in the 2010s worked to reinvigorate the local Tampa scene.
 In 2016, vocalist John Tardy launched the Florida Metal Fest, with a debut lineup including Obituary, Corrosion of Conformity, Deicide, Malevolent Creation, and seven other bands.
 Tardy believes that recently, death metal has seen a resurgence.
 Several local Tampa venues continue to host metal bands, including death metal, such as the Orpheum, Crow bar, and The Ritz.
 "It feels like it's back where metal is being paid attention to and being respected in America like it was 25 years ago", says Tardy.
 The newer projects Grave Ascension and Vacuous Depths have been noted, respectively, by the media outlets WUSF and Creative Loafing (Tampa).